Nook HD: History

-In reporting on Barnes & Noble's June 5, 2014 announcement that the bookseller would be teaming up with Samsung to develop a co-branded tablet, Samsung Galaxy Tab 4 Nook, which was released in August 2014.
+In June 2014, Barnes & Noble announced it would be teaming up with Samsung to develop co-branded color tablet, the Samsung Galaxy Tab 4 Nook featuring Samsung's hardware with 7-inch and 10.1-inch displays and customized Nook software from Barnes & Noble.
+The Galaxy Tab 4 Nook began to be sold in the US in August 2014.

+In March 2024, Barnes & Noble, decided that, starting in June, it would shut down the ability to log into a new Barnes & Noble or Nook account for Nook devices older than 2013.

 Modifying the Nook tablet

 Rooting

-Developers have found means to root the device, which provides access to hidden files and settings, making it possible to run apps that require deep access to your file system or make dramatic changes to your device.
+Developers have found means to root the device, which provides access to hidden files and settings, making it possible to run apps that require deep access to the file system or make dramatic changes to the device.

 Alternate operating systems, Android variants and more

 While Nook is a variant of Android (runs the same programs) with a different user interface and bundled software, a more standard variant of Android (CyanogenMod) is available for the Nook and the smartphone/tablet version of Ubuntu operating system to run applications incompatible with Android.

 On February 1, 2014, official CyanogenMod 10.2.1 ("Android 4.3 Jelly Bean") was released for the Nook HD and HD+.
 CyanogenMod versions for Nook HD and Nook HD+ are released for download under the hummingbird and ovation codenames respectively.
 CyanogenMod releases monthly M-builds ("rolling release") and no versions marked "stable" are to be expected after version 11.0 M6 Release ("Android 4.4.2 KitKat").
 The latest version (4.4.4) is available for the Nook HD/Nook HD+ as a "SNAPSHOT" and "NIGHTLIES" versions.

 Since August 2013, a developer preview of Ubuntu Touch 13.10 is also available based on the above ovation.
 Ubuntu Touch can be installed along with Android, allowing dual booting.